On-Campus Interviewing Policies

-All currently enrolled, degree-seeking Georgetown University undergraduates and some graduate students from select programs may participate in the on-campus interviewing (OCI) program.
+All currently enrolled, degree-seeking Georgetown University undergraduates, those undergraduates on Leave of Absence in Fall of 2020, and some graduate students from select programs may participate in the on-campus interviewing (OCI) program.

 Use of Interview Space

 To ensure that students have equal access to employers, the Cawley Career Education Center requires that all second-round interviews accommodate the student’s classes and previously scheduled first-round interviews.
 Students should not be asked, nor be expected to, cancel a separate interview or miss a class to attend a second-round interview.
 Without exception, employers must offer alternative dates, without negative consequences, for a second-round interview if the date originally offered by the employer interferes with a student’s first-round interview on campus, class, or other valid conflict.

 Off-site Second-Round Interviews